ErikMcClure/bad-licenses/README.md

 - **["i'm so tired" software license 1.0](im-so-tired-software-license)**

   Aside from the funny name, this license includes an arbitrary and unlimited ethics clause that doesn't let you use the software for "ill-intentioned reasons".
-These reasons are, of course, at the sole discretion of the licensor(s).
+The reasons listed are vague enough, but the authors are given carte blanche to determine any reason they want to be ill-intentioned.
 [Source](https://olmewe.com/notes/istsl/)